haerasha/haerasha/README.md

 -To provide managerial support to production manager on daily department operation, such as5S,output and continuous improvement
 -Translating Proofread Germany Technical report into English to use in Asia's branch

-**2020-2023 SICK SENSOR INTELLIGENCE ASIA SINGAPORE & GERMANY**
+***
 <br>**Industrial Engineer**
--Involved with Project Integration team from Germany, China, Singapore to Production Plantin Malaysia -Work directly and closely on daily basis with Project Manager & all engineer and Executive (R&D, Electrical, Mechanical & Design, IT) from Germany, China, Singapore, USA, Pakistan,India, Myanmar, Malaysia, Philippines, Taiwan
+-Involved with Project Integration team from Germany, China, Singapore to Production Plant in Malaysia -Work directly and closely on daily basis with Project Manager & all engineer and Executive (R&D, Electrical, Mechanical & Design, IT) from Germany, China, Singapore, USA, Pakistan,India, Myanmar, Malaysia, Philippines, Taiwan
 - Provide cross-functional guidance and expertise and train and develop manufacturingengineers and operation teams with the Industrial